 Admission to the International Comparative Studies Distinction Program is selective, requiring an excellent academic record, a thoughtful and feasible proposal, evidence of intellectual curiosity and responsiveness to mentoring, and a strong letter of support from a faculty member willing to supervise the project.
 The application is typically due in spring of junior year.

-With significant guidance on conceptualization and writing, each ICS distinction student is expected to produce a substantial research project (typically 70 to 100 pages) on a topic relevant to the intellectual content of ICS.
-Students may work in, with, and through different mediums such film, music, photography and poetry.
+With significant guidance, each ICS distinction student is expected to produce a substantial research project (typically 70 to 100 pages).
+The project should embody the critical, multidisciplinary, and place-based approach to global issues that students have been exposed to throughout their ICS coursework.
+Students may work in, with, and through different mediums such as film, music, photography and poetry.
 In such cases, a shorter research-based paper is required.

 Distinction students often complete original archival, field, or other research with funding support from ICS and other sources, especially during the summer between junior and senior year.